JoakimCh/bit-manipulation/readme.md

 <a name="float.set"></a>

 ### float.set ⇒ <code>number</code>
 Set bits (as in setting them to 1) in the float supplied.
-This is done using an object with information about which bits to set in the exponent and the significand.
+This is done using an object with information about which bits to set in the `exponent` and the `significand`.
 Set the `signBit` to turn the float into a negative number.

 **Kind**: static property of [<code>float</code>](#float)
 **Returns**: <code>number</code> - A 64-bit float.